 No surprise, as there are both dog and cat people in the world.
 To be both, Dave feels you would have to have dogs and cats that got along pretty well; otherwise it would be a nightmare.

-"Lessons From Lucy," Dave's latest book, has seven lessons in it.
+"Lessons From Lucy," contains seven lessons.
 Normally, when you think about Dave, you don't think of him a self-help author.
-Dave explains that his new book is decidedly a departure.
+Dave explains that this book is decidedly a departure.
 He states that when people usually read his books, they don't feel helped and they often come away from his book saying, "That didn't help me at all.
 I actually feel stupider now having read that book, thanks a lot!"
-However, Dave doesn't mean this latest book to be a self help book in the kind of classic, "Here's some stuff you don't know that I know that will make you a happier, better [person]."
+However, Dave doesn't mean this book to be a self help book in the kind of classic, "Here's some stuff you don't know that I know that will make you a happier, better [person]."
 In fact, he tells us that it doesn't contain anything that you don't already know.
 There is not a single thing in the book that pretty much every sane adult wouldn't know.

 But, the book is about basically things that his dog Lucy does, which most dogs do, that makes her happy even though she's getting old like he's getting old.
 Somehow Lucy stays happy and joyful and positive and kind of always in the moment just by doing things that even Dave could do.
 He could do all of those things and yet, like many people, especially people as they get on in years, have stopped doing a lot of things that makes them happy.
 This really is the premise of the book and him trying to be funny along the way, but that is what he was trying to get to, are things that Lucy his dog does that make her happy and that he can do to make himself happy, except for drinking from the toilet!